bassrehab/bassrehab.github.io/_posts/2025-11-19-mcp-maturity-model.md

 - State persists across operations via file storage
 - Agents can save reusable code functions

 This pattern becomes essential when scaling to many tools (typically 50+ tools or when working with data-heavy operations).
 You're essentially giving agents a programming environment rather than a function-calling interface.
-Note that this optimization technique remains valuable at Level 4 and beyond—it's introduced at Level 3 because that's when token costs become a critical concern that drives architectural decisions.
+Note that this optimization technique remains valuable at Level 4 and beyond - it's introduced at Level 3 because that's when token costs become a critical concern that drives architectural decisions.

 **Real challenges at this level:**